 The Cuillins of Skye

-Please check out the Essential Info for the UK page for info on equipment, locations, accommodation, transport, and costs.
+Please check out the Essential Info for Scotland page for info on equipment, locations, accommodation, transport, preparation and useful blog posts

 The beautiful Isle of Skye is a place where the mountains come down to the sea.
 On a clear day, to the west you can see the Hebrides from Barra Head in the south to the northern tip of Lewis.
 Skye's peninsulas radiate from a mountainous centre dominated by the Cuillins, the rocky slopes of which provide some of the most dramatic mountain scenery in the UK.
 The mountains offer something for everyone, from very tough challenges to easy scrambling and walking.
 There are twelve Munros on the island, eleven on the Cuillin ridge plus Blà Bheinn.